-First, noting the critical role of fiscal policy in stabilizing inflation, one might ask whether we could dispense entirely with aggressive monetary policy and simply resort to aggressive fiscal policy whenever π_t threatens to fall below $\tilde{\pi}$?
-While the answer is yes, we think our recommended policy is clearly preferable because there are good reasons to treat monetary policy as the primary tool for counter-cyclical macroeconomic policy.
+First, noting the critical role of fiscal policy in stabilizing inflation, one might ask whether we could dispense entirely with aggressive monetary policy and simply resort to aggressive fiscal policy whenever $\pi_t$ threatens to fall below $\tilde{\pi}$ .
+While the answer is yes, we think our recommended policy is clearly preferable, because there are good reasons to treat monetary policy as the primary tool for countercyclical macroeconomic policy.
 While we have not included an analysis of the benefits of government spending, it is reasonable to assume that its mean levels have been set to balance costs and benefits.
-If extensive government spending is used guarantee the inflation threshold, then it is likely that much of the spending will be wasteful in the sense that private consumption would be more highly valued.
+If extensive government spending is used to guarantee the inflation threshold, then it is likely that much of the spending will be wasteful in the sense that private consumption would be more highly valued.
 We therefore prefer to use fiscal policy as a policy of last resort to ensure the inflation threshold.

 Second, does fiscal policy need to take the form of changes in government spending?
-In our set-up we have lump-sum taxes, and under rational expectations Ricardian Equivalence holds.
-Consequently it is variations in g_t , not in taxes, that must be used.
-Continuing with this point, if the variations in g_t are balanced by equal changes in lump-sum taxes, then the temporary debt build-up, that sometimes accompanied our recommended policy, could be avoided.
+In our setup we have lump-sum taxes, and under RE Ricardian Equivalence holds.
+Consequently, it is variations in $g_t$ , not in taxes, that must be used.
+Continuing with this point, if the variations in $g_t$ are balanced by equal changes in lump-sum taxes, then the temporary debt buildup, which sometimes accompanied our recommended policy, could be avoided.
 Our tax rule was merely set to ensure some target level of real debt asymptotically.
-Of course, lump-sum taxes are unrealistic and a useful extension would be to look at a model that includes tax distortions, to make sure that our recommended policy continues to guarantee global stability in this set-up.
-With distortionary taxes there is an efficiency advantage to tax-rate smoothing, so one would again expect a temporary build-up of debt whenever aggressive fiscal policy is required.
+Of course, lump-sum taxes are unrealistic and a useful extension would be to look at a model that includes tax distortions, to make sure that our recommended policy continues to guarantee global stability in this setup.
+With distortionary taxes, there is an efficiency advantage to tax rate smoothing, so one would again expect a temporary buildup of debt whenever aggressive fiscal policy is required.

-How does our approach compare with the policies for avoiding the liquidity trap recommended by Benhabib, Schmitt-Grohe, and Uribe (2002), based on a purely rational expectations approach?16 Under RE/perfect foresight, the issue of concern is the existence of paths converging to π_L .
-Benhabib, Schmitt-Grohe, and Uribe (2002) argue that these paths can be eliminated by altering tax policy, if inflation falls to a neighborhood of π_L , so that real lumpsum taxes plus seigniorage are set equal to a negative coefficient times total real government liabilities b + m.
-Along an inflation path converging to π_L . there would then be an explosive increase in total government liabilities, which would lead to a violation of the household transversality condition.
-Because satisfaction of the transversality condition is a necessary condition for a perfect foresight equilibrium, under this fiscal policy neither the π_L steady state nor paths to π_L are possible equilibrium outcomes.
-In effect the government eliminates the liquidity trap paths by threatening to implement unsustainable tax cuts at low inflation rates.
-Private agents are assumed to recognize that the resulting time path could not be an equilibrium and consequently coordinate instead on the intended equilibrium at π^ .
+How does our approach compare with the policies for avoiding the liquidity trap recommended by Benhabib, Schmitt-Grohé, and Uribe (2002), based on a purely RE approach?16 Under RE/perfect foresight, the issue of concern is the existence of paths converging to $\pi_L$ .
+Benhabib, Schmitt-Grohé, and Uribe (2002) argue that these paths can be eliminated by altering tax policy, if inflation falls to a neighborhood of $\pi_L$ , so that real lump-sum taxes plus seigniorage are set equal to a negative coefficient times total real government liabilities b+m.
+Along an inflation path converging to $\pi_L$ , there would then be an explosive increase in total government liabilities, which would lead to a violation of the household transversality condition.
+Because satisfaction of the transversality condition is a necessary condition for a perfect foresight equilibrium, under this fiscal policy neither the $\pi_L$ steady state nor paths to $\pi_L$ are possible equilibrium outcomes.
+In effect, the government eliminates the liquidity trap paths by threatening to implement unsustainable tax cuts at low inflation rates.
+Private agents are assumed to recognize that the resulting time path could not be an equilibrium and consequently coordinate instead on the intended equilibrium at $\pi^$ .
 This argument relies heavily, and in my view implausibly, on the perfect foresight assumption.